-- o PPE supplies (Minimums to consider stockpiling.
-These are only guidelines.) - 1- 2 Boxes N95 NIOSH approved masks for each employee/volunteer (to be fit tested).
+- 1- 2 Boxes N95 NIOSH approved masks for each employee/volunteer (to be fit tested).
 Most people wear a medium size, but sizes change if people gain or lose weight.
 (A box usually contains 20 masks) Experts are debating the re-use of masks.
 As long as the mask is clean and dry, it is probably better than nothing. - 1 2 Boxes disposable gloves for each employee/volunteer (full box sized to fit).
 Good hand washing is a substitute for gloves as long as there is no direct patient contact or blood issues. - Goggles for any staff in close contact (closer than 6 feet) to potentially ill. - Hand sanitizer for each employee/ volunteer (two bottles each) - Optional Tyvek suit (one each).